podenv/podenv/docs/discussions/declarative-containers.md

 Podenv converts an application into a runtime configuration:

-- `Podenv.Application` module contains the main capability logic,
+- `Podenv.Capabilities` module contains the main capability logic,
-- `Podenv.Build` module describes how to build optional runtime,
 - `Podenv.Runtime` module executes the application.